How to Apply for the SRRV in the Philippines: Requirements, Process, and What to Expect

 - Submit the complete application to the PRA office handling your case for pre-evaluation and formal lodging

-- Attend the required oath-taking and final release steps at the PRA office designated for your file; receive the SRRV ID card and Bureau of Immigration visa implementation
+- Attend the oath-taking and final release at the PRA office assigned to your file; receive the SRRV ID card and BI visa stamp

 In this guide